easycase00/MacroSage/README.md

 ## 📬 Contact

-Created by [Your Name]
+Created by Hrishikesh M Bharadwaj
 Questions, ideas, or hiring inquiries?
-Open an issue or reach out on [LinkedIn/GitHub].
+Open an issue or reach out on [LinkedIn](https://linkedin.com/in/hrishikeshmb).

 ---